-So, all this business about fancy tax credits and the 5-percent tax credit for employees and so forth, just isn't going to make a small
+So, all this business about fancy tax credits and the 5-percent tax credit for employees and so forth, just isn't going to make a small creative business that has 5, 10, or 20 employees move from outside Wysetta, or wherever, to some garage in downtown Minneapolis where they have a host of problems that are going to confront them.

-Mr. FRASER.
+Mr. Fraser.
 I would judge that for a very small business that is trying to get established, that they have got so many problems, that they are not going to be able to focus on these kinds of questions.
 I mean this simply adds a whole lot of additional complexities.